albertodlc/led-strip-control/README.md

 ### Google Assistant / IFTT
 1. A Google account and an IFTT account.

-## Sniffing Bluetooth packets and reverse engineering
+## Sniffing Bluetooth packets and reverse engineering the commands

+## Creating an API-REST service

+## Google Assistant integration with the API-REST